 What is summary telling us?
 Do you notice any potential problems with the data from running the previous two commands?

 Looking at either of those last outputs, you should notice that we have some misspellings.
-In some cases, “Coho” was written in all capital letters, and because R is case sensitive (as are most other coding languages), these are interpreted as different species.
-We also have “Dolly Varden” abbreviated down to just “Dolly” in one case, and a misspelling of “Steelhead” as “Steelhesd”.
-We will want to correct these before we move forward with any further data processing.
+In some cases, “S. occidentalis” has a capital “O” as “S. Occidentalis” and because R is case sensitive (as are most other coding languages), these are interpreted as different species.
+We also have “S. graciosus” abbreviated down to just “graciosus” in two cases, and a misspelling of “S. occidentalis” as “S. occidentlis” (missing an “a” towards the end).
+We will want to correct these errors before we move forward with any further data processing.

 There are a few ways to do this.
 One is by using an indexing approach to identify all of the elements of the objects that contain the values we want to replace, and replacing them with the values we want.